greggilbert/recaptcha/README.md

 reCAPTCHA allows for customization of the widget through a number of options, listed [at the official documentation](https://developers.google.com/recaptcha/docs/customization).
 You can configure the output of the captcha in several ways.

-In the `config.php`, you can create an `options` array to set the default behavior.
+In the config file, you can create an `options` array to set the default behavior.
 For example:

 ```php
     // ...